-At any point during the course of a student's placement, an agency, the Field Education Program Director, Assistant Field Education Program Director, Director of the School of Social Work, Associate Director of the School of Social Work, or the Student Standards and Support Committee can remove the student from placement and bypass the problem solving suggestions listed below.
+At any point during a student's placement, an agency, the Field Education Program Director, or the Student Retention and Success Committee can remove the student from placement and bypass the problem-solving suggestions listed below.
 In such a situation the reason for removal of the student and any efforts made by the agency to remediate the student issue will be documented on the Termination Form and/or Supervision Form.
 If the student is terminated from placement by the agency, they will not be referred for another placement that semester.
-The student will be free to reenroll in the internship class at the next possible opportunity that the internship class is offered provided the Field Education Program deems them 'field ready'.
-If at any time the student is referred to the Student Standards and Support Committee, the Field Education Program defers to the committee's recommendations.
+The student will be free to re-enroll in the internship class at the next possible opportunity that the internship class is offered provided the Field Education Program deems them 'field ready'.
+If at any time the student is referred to the Student Retention and Success Committee, the Field Education Program defers to the committee's recommendations.